annlaurin/reproducibility/README.md

 These files also include the descriptive and inferential statistical analyses that were performed.

-## Prerequisites for compiling the paper: Install packages
+# Prerequisites for compiling the paper: Install packages

 You will need a number of packages to run the code generating the paper (the file "paper/LaurinavichyuteVasishthJML2021.Rnw").
 The .Rnw file assumes that the packages are installed and can be loaded.
 If you don't have them installed, the document will not compile.

 Either you should install each of the required packages yourself or, if you want to install all the packages in one go, run the script "R/install_packages.R".
 This script checks whether the needed packages are installed and if not, installs them for you.

-## Compiling the manuscript
+# Compiling the manuscript (Linux/macOS)

+The explanation below presupposes that you are using either some kind of Linux machine or macOS.
+For comments on running the code on Windows, see below.

 The paper can then be compiled by opening the file "paper/LaurinavichyuteVasishthJML2021.Rnw" in RStudio and pressing the "Compile pdf" button.
 To generate the references you will have to run "biber LaurinavichyuteVasishth" on the command line and then compile the file twice.